Louis-Mozart/UPB_UBI/README.md

 | `--gamma`               | Threshold parameter for the EBR reasoner (default: `0.5`)       |
 | `--p`, `--q`, `--r`     | Parameters for DeCaL                                            |

-Other parameters which are internal to DeCaL have been fix to:
+Other parameters which are internal to DeCaL have been fixed to:

 `--embedding_dim`: 32 (Embedding dimension to represents nodes and entities)